CERTIFICATE III & IV IN COMMERCIAL COOKERY

 - Implement and monitor environmentally sustainable work practices.

-- Fully qualified chefs earn on average $1000 per week
+- In Australia, fully qualified chefs earn an average of $1250 per week.

-- Employment for this occupation rose strongly in the past five years and rose strongly in the long-term.
+- Employment for this occupation rose strongly over the past five years and will continue to rise strongly in the long-term.

-- 78% of Chefs are employed on full time basis.
-Which is above average compared to other roles in the hospitality industry.
+- 72% of chefs are employed on full-time basis, which is above average compared to other roles in the hospitality industry.

 - Chefs in Australia can work in numerous different roles and areas.

-Step 1: Study a course or package of courses that go for at least 2 years and includes the Cert III in Commercial Cookery
+Study a course or package of courses that goes for at least 2 years and includes the Cert III in Commercial Cookery.

 - Certificate III in Commercial Cookery (General) (18 months)